YORK COUNTY

 Snyderstown (Yoe) (MA&PA) - Combination general store/post office/passenger station.
 Village was originally called Snyderstown, but the Postal Service rejected the name for a post office as another already existed in Pennsylvania.
 Town was then renamed Yoe.
 A second Yoe passenger/freight station was built later, across the street, and was razed by the railroad in the 1970s.

-Stewartstown (Stewartstown RR) - Has original waiting room, ticket office, and freight house.
-Brick station, however second story is wood.
+Stewartstown (Stewartstown RR) - This station opened on Dec.
+29, 1914.
+It as the original waiting room, ticket office, and freight house.
+It's a brick station, however second story is wood.
 The Railroad has been closed to tourists for a few years now since a derailment a couple years back on their Easter Bunny Train.
 The station is currently in poor condition with holes in the roof and a crumbling platform.
 Volunteers occasionally will maintain the tracks to a certain degree, but for the most part, past Tolna the railroad is abandoned with exempt signs at the grade crossings. --Thomas Gallion, 2007

 Tolna (Stewartstown RR) - Building served as a station, post office and general store.

-York (Northern Central) - For more information and photos on all York city and county stations see Greg Halpin's page Railroads and Railfanning In and Around York!
+York (Northern Central) - This station is labeled as the "Grand Union Passenger Station" on the 1893 Sanborn Insurance map.
+For more information and photos on all York city and county stations see Greg Halpin's page Railroads and Railfanning In and Around York!
+The NCR relocated the main line through York in 1890 thus neccessitating a new passenger and freight station that year.

 York (MA&PA) - Now serves as the housing authority maintenance department.
 For more information and photos on all York city and county stations see Greg Halpin's page: Railroads and Railfanning In and Around York!